-where "S" is the slot number of the emulator control board, and "<CMD_FILE>" is an optional emulation command file.
+where "S" is the slot number of the emulator control board, and <CMD\FILE> is an optional emulation command file.

-Default Value <cmd_file></cmd_file> The last specified command file.
+<CMD\FILE> The last specified command file.

-The emulate command, when issued from the measurement system monitor program, transfers action to the monitor program for the specified emulator.
-If no command file exists, or there is a conflict between the specified command file and the previous configuration, the emulation configuration questions are initiated and either a new command file is generated, or the specified file is edited.
+The "em6800\S" command, when issued from the measurement system monitor program, transfers operating control to the emulator.
+If no command file is specified, or there is a conflict between the specified command file and the current hardware configuration, the emulation configuration questions will be initiated.
+A new command file will be generated, or the specified file will be edited.